HarryCashel/FlaskReddit/README.md

 ---
-### 4. Installation
+### 4. Installation/Environment/File Structure

 This project is open-source and freely available to be downloaded and edited.
-This section will clearly explain the steps required to install the most recent code.
+This section will detail the
+steps required to install the most recent version of Pythreddit.
 This document assumes bash in a linux OS or similar.

 <br>